Skip to content

 Maths

-Across the term, the children will develop themselves as mathematicians through focusing on mastering the techniques and achieving fluency in addition and subtraction, alongside advancing their knowledge and methods related to multiplication and division.
-Furthermore, students will engage with the concepts of geometry by developing a thorough understanding of the properties and classifications of various shapes.
-The children will also have daily mastering number lessons.
+Across the term, the children will develop themselves as mathematicians.
+We will work on fractions and measures (money, length, time, weight and temperature).
+The children will have daily mastering number lessons.
 Families can support at home by encouraging children to complete short sessions on either Numbots or TTRockstars.

 R.E